jbadomics/tnseq/docs/index.md

 ## Set up Amazon instance and install dependencies

 Before we get going with data analysis, we need to set up our environment and install some dependencies.
-On Amazon Web Services, launch Ubuntu 14.04 LTS (64-bit) on an m3.2xlarge instance.
-Before you click 'Review and Launch', **increase the root file system size to 30 GB.** You will need to create a new private key if you do not already have one.
+On Amazon Web Services, launch Ubuntu 14.04 LTS (64-bit) on an m3.2xlarge instance. **Before you click 'Review and Launch'**, increase the root file system size to 30 GB.
+You will need to create a new private key if you do not already have one.

 When the instance becomes available, copy its address, open a Terminal and connect to it via ssh: